Dog Socialization in the Dog Park

 The second influential factor is a dog’s individual temperament which is itself influenced to some extent by genetics but also by what happened during its critical socialization period (3-12 weeks of age) inside and outside of its litter experience.
 The second and third main factors influencing temperament are the environmental stimulation the owner subjects the dog to when it is unsupervised and a dog’s perception of its relationship with its owner.

-If during its critical socialization period (particularly between approximately 8 – 10 weeks) a pup has a negative experience with another dog that is not counter balanced with many positive experiences there is the significant possibility that it will make a lasting impression and later in life exposure to unfamiliar dogs will trigger apprehension if not all out fear.
+If during its critical socialization period (particularly between approximately 8 – 10 weeks) a pup has a negative experience with another dog that is not counterbalanced with many positive experiences there is the significant possibility that it will make a lasting impression and later in life exposure to unfamiliar dogs will trigger apprehension if not all out fear.

 A dog’s day to day unsupervised environment can (and often does) unnecessarily negatively impact its sociability with unfamiliar dogs.
 Dogs that are allowed to spend unsupervised time in yards and at windows that allow a street view often don’t start out displaying overt agitation when dogs are walked past their owner’s property but over time develop increasingly aggressive responses until the trespasser dog is out of sight (in their minds due their diligence and aggression display).
-This can greatly influence their their ability to exert self-control around other dogs whether walked around the neighbourhood or at the local dog park.
+This can greatly influence their ability to exert self-control around other dogs whether walked around the neighborhood or at the local dog park.

 I suspect your dog falls into the “Who’s in Charge” category.
 If their owners are diligent in their supervision and the dogs have a clear understanding that when their owner speaks, they must listen, for dogs in this category, a dog park is one possible setting for them to get their exercise.
 If not it’s best to not stress them, you, other dogs and dog owners out and find other ways to exercise them.